Global drug industry tightens anti-corruption code

 "The new code provides a framework for the industry to act with integrity and build trust," said IFPMA President and AstraZeneca CEO David Brennan.
 "This is not about doing the easy thing, but the right thing."

-The Geneva-based organization sees a particular role for its expanded code of practice in thinly regulated and smaller emerging markets, where national pharmaceutical organizations may have no presence.
+The Geneva-based organisation sees a particular role for its expanded code of practice in thinly regulated and smaller emerging markets, where national pharmaceutical organisations may have no presence.

 But Tim Reed, director of Health Action International, an Amsterdam-based group that is critical of many industry practices, is not convinced the IFPMA has the teeth to make sure its edicts are implemented on the ground.

-In the five years since the publication of the last code, the IFPMA has examined only four complaints against member companies - although more cases have been taken up by national organizations.
+In the five years since the publication of the last code, the IFPMA has examined only four complaints against member companies - although more cases have been taken up by national organisations.